Many startups fail as a result of one thing - running out of cash. Overcome this challenge…

 A credible business plan requires a financial model

-A well thought out, professionally prepared financial model forms an integral part of your toolkit in discussions with potential investors.
-It also shows you are ready for the responsibility of accepting their investment dollars and delivering on what you’ve pitched to them.
+A well thought out, professionally-prepared financial model that supports your business plan forms an integral part of your toolkit when trying to demonstrate to potential investors that you are ready for the responsibility of accepting their investment dollars and delivering on what you’ve pitched to them.

 - What is your development timetable?
 How much development expenditure is required initially, and on an ongoing basis?